blacks1ph0n/athousandpasswords/README.md

 ## Usage
 - Challenges : CTF users might find it useful especially [`common_passwords.txt`](common_passwd.txt) system passwords

-## ⚠️ Disclaimer

-This repository is intended for **educational purposes** only.
-Use this information responsibly and ensure you comply with all applicable laws and regulations.

 ## 🔗 Resources

 - [NCSC Password List](https://www.ncsc.gov.uk/static-assets/documents/PwnedPasswordsTop100k.txt)